APA Format Paper: Step-by-Step Guide (With Free Template)

 Center all of the following elements on the page, double-spaced:

 Paper title.
 Bold, title case (capitalize major words).
 Start about one-third of the way down the page.
-Keep it concise and specific, ideally under 12 words.
-“The Effects of Sleep Deprivation on College Student Academic Performance” is a good title.
-“My Psychology Paper” is not.
+Keep it concise, ideally under 12 words.

 Your name.
 First name, middle initial (if used), last name.
 No titles, no degrees.